 - Use the Typeface Name Checker to make sure you’re not using a font name that already exists!

-- Of course, refer to this article to see how MyFonts reviews the names of fonts so you’ll get through our review process smoothly.
+- Of course, refer to this article to see how we review font names so you’ll get through our review process smoothly.

-All new fonts submitted to MyFonts will be reviewed for technical quality and completeness.
+All new fonts submitted through Foundry Platform will be reviewed for technical quality and completeness.
 You'll also see a prompt instructing you to certify that you have checked your font name before submitting the fonts.
 The Foundry Support Team also checks the name to ensure it does not infringe on a trademark of an existing font name and that the name would not cause any confusion for customers.
 We check each font name submitted to us using the handy tool https://namecheck.fontdata.com/ and evaluate it using our criteria listed below.
 While we make every effort to ensure no conflicts exist, it is up to you - the foundry - to submit fonts with appropriate names.

 - The name is an exact match with another font for sale.

 - This includes non-specific words such as “In” or “The” or general typographic terms such as “font” or “typeface”.
 For example, we’ll reject a family with the name “The Verdana” or “Verdana Font” when there is already a font called “Verdana.”